-Course Number Date and Location of Final Time of Final PHY 175-01 Thursday 5/7, Anderson 315 10:30 AM - 12:30 PM
+Course Number Date and Location of Final Time of Final PHY 175-01 Tuesday 5/11, via Zoom 10:30 AM - 12:30 PM

 I will be using the official WCU scale for grades, see p.48 in the undergraduate catalog.
 However, I reserve the right to adjust the weights of individual components, or the scale to account for unforeseen circumstances.